kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 Viewflow proceeds all applications flows from the `flows.py` file.

-- Each flow is a Python class that subclasses `viwflow.base.Flow`
+- Each flow is a Python class that subclasses `viewflow.base.Flow`
 - Each attribute represents a flow task
 - To connect flow task altogether, the special `this` object can be used to make forward references